Shakebot: A Low-cost, Open-source Robotic Shake Table for Earthquake Research and Education: Introduction

 An important application of shake tables is to examine the dynamics of precariously balanced rocks (PBRs), which are free-standing rocks balanced on, but not attached to sub-horizontal pedestals~\cite{brune1996precariously, shi1996rocking, anooshehpoor2004methodology}.
 Because an earthquake ground motion of sufficient amplitude and duration may topple PBRs, the fragile configurations of PBRs provide upper-bound constraints on ground motions, refining probabilistic seismic hazard analysis~\cite{anderson2014precarious, rood2020earthquake}.
 The dynamics of the PBR overturning process are non-linear \cite{yim_rocking_1980, purvance2008freestanding}.
 Purvance et al. \cite{purvance2008freestanding} used a shake table to study the PBR overturning dynamics.
 However, difficulties can arise when using conventional shake tables to repeat overturning experiments.
 For example, when analyzing PBR fragility, shake experiments would involve accurate and repeated positioning of a large boulder on the shake table to record the overturning responses given ground motions.
 These boulders are often so heavy that the use of a crane or forklift is needed, and repositioning them precisely is difficult (e.g., \cite{saifullah2022seismic}), complicating experiment repeatability.

-In an effort to reduce variability, explore a broad parameter space of ground motions, and automate PBR overturning analyses, our previous study developed a virtual shake robot in simulation \cite{chen2022automated}.
+In an effort to reduce variability, explore a broad parameter space of ground motions, and automate PBR overturning analyses, our previous study developed a virtual shake robot in simulation \cite{chen2024virtual}, which is a digital twin of the Shakebot.
 The virtual shake robot utilized core technologies in robotics, such as Robot Operating System (ROS), Gazebo simulation toolbox, and Bullet physics engine.
 Although the virtual shake robot allows us to conduct overturning experiments in simulation, the results need to be validated through physical experiments.
 To complete this validation, we designed and built a low-cost, small-scale shake table, called \textit{Shakebot} (Fig.~\ref{fig:shakebot}).

 The Shakebot provides a reverse method for simulation validation.
 Physics engines have been used for robotic development.
 However, when robotic systems are transitioned from simulations to the real world, simulation gaps may cause critical failures (e.g., in the arena of reinforcement learning~\cite{zhao2020sim, ding2020challenges}).
 When using a physics engine for scientific studies, we also need to address the simulation gap to calibrate and scale-up the simulation experiments.
 Using the Shakebot, we test the overturning dynamics of down-scaled, 3D-printed PBRs.
 We build the same PBR models in simulation and validate the overturning dynamics using our virtual shake robot.
 Following this approach, we are able to compare the overturning patterns obtained from the Shakebot and the virtual shake robot, further allowing us to quantify the uncertainty in simulation.
 The Shakebot serves as a validation tool for simulation studies, aiding in learning more about the real-time dynamics of the PBRs and potentially calibrating physics engine parameters to reduce the simulation gaps.